webcomics/dosage/doc/web/content/comics/SmackJeeves_PanzerDragonandEnigmaCompleteEdition_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
-<th>Description</th><td><textarea name="description" cols="40" rows="3">As a world reaches its peak of prosperity, instability begins to reveal itself as Dragonenix falls into a period of darkness.
-Three warriors will rise to the challenge to solve the mystery of their world's instability and set things right.
-The Complete Edition of Panzer Dragon and Enigma contains the full unabridged story of the entire First Arc series, including the first season of the PDE(+) Saga: Twilight Dawn.
-The last major update was November 16, 2011, with Twilight Dawn added to the archives as of March 20, 2012.</textarea></td>
+<th>Description</th><td><textarea name="description" cols="40" rows="3">Panzer Dragon and Enigma: Complete Edition contains all of the comics from the first incarnation of the Panzer Dragon and Enigma Saga.
+The archives were fully completed as of March 20, 2012.
+For the current incarnation of the story, head to the following address: http://pdezwei.smackjeeves.com The current incarnation, Panzer Dragon and Enigma Zwei, updates every Monday, Thursday, and Saturday.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://panzerdragonandenigma.smackjeeves.com/comics/" size="40"/></td>